-Our team worked alongside companies and nonprofit organizations on a myriad of projects.
+Our team worked alongside companies and nonprofit organizations on a myriad of cloud consulting services.
 We executed large-scale migrations, implemented serverless solutions, and packaged legacy apps in agile containers.
 We used machine learning to build recommendation engines and set up data pipelines to stream rich intelligence in real time.
 Put simply, we were busy.

 Along the way, we shared our expertise on our blog to help others navigate the complex, yet exciting world of cloud computing.
 After looking back through our traffic data, we identified five posts in particular that readers found useful in 2020.
 Here, we recap each of those articles and link back to the full posts so that you can quickly access what you need.

 5. 8 Reasons to Migrate to the Cloud in 2020

 Organizations migrate their IT infrastructure to the cloud for many reasons.
 Some want to reduce database costs and implement advanced analytics.
 Others want to accelerate application development and adopt DevOps best practices.
 Fortunately, there is no one right answer.
 In our blog post 8 Reasons to Migrate to the Cloud in 2020, we summarized the top drivers that we see through our work as an Amazon Web Services (AWS) Premier Partner.
 If you aren’t sure how a migration could benefit your organization, this list may help spark some ideas.

 4. Building Data Lakes with AWS Lake Formation